Our Commitment to Texas’ Pollinators

 Also, check our Events Calendar for pollinator events & programs happening near you!

-• Prairie restoration and conservation
+• Prairie and grassland restoration and conservation through dedicated conservation partners

 Monarch Heroes is the National Wildlife Federation’s (NWF) monarch butterfly recovery education program for PreK-12th grade students.

-Since 2002, H-E-B has partnered with NWF to bring Monarch Heroes to over 260 schools across the Austin, Houston, Dallas, Fort Worth, and San Antonio metro areas.
+Since 2022, H-E-B has partnered with NWF to bring Monarch Heroes to over 260 schools across the Austin, Houston, Dallas, Fort Worth, and San Antonio metro areas.
 So far, Monarch Heroes has:

 • Worked with over 25,000 students and 700 teachers